AnthonyUdem/AnthonyUdem/README.md

 ## Hi there 👋

-My name is Anthony, and I'm a data scientist in training with IBM, with a passion for Python, Data Science, Time Series Analysis, Machine Learning, and Deep Learning.
+My name is Anthony, and I'm a data scientist in training with IBM, with a passion for Data Science, Time Series Analysis, Machine Learning, and Deep Learning.

-- 🔭  I’m currently working on the analysis of Electric Submersible Pumps (ESPs) and compressors for upstream production operations, including the general maintenance of these systems.
+- 🔭  I’m currently working on the analysis of Electric Submersible Pumps (ESPs) and compressors for upstream production operations, including the maintenance of these systems.
 - 👯 "I’m open to collaborating on projects and ideas related to time series data."